Sarpa Satra: Background

 Vasuki, who was informed by his sister of what had transpired with her husband, told her that it would be better to await the birth of her child who will benefit their race than go in pursuit of her husband and invite his wrath.
 Soon a son was born to her under the care of her brother and other snake relatives, whom they named Astika, meaning "whoever is" as his father Jaratkaru had uttered "There is" when he was in his mother's womb.
 Astika, right from the young age, showed celestial features.
 He was brought up in the house of Vasuki, his uncle.
-He became proficient in Vedic scriptures, and was taught by sage Chyavana, son Maharishi Bhrigu.
+He became proficient in Vedic scriptures, and was taught by sage Chyavana, son of Maharishi Bhrigu.
 He was rigid in his habits without any indulgences and was saintly.